Securiti Named a 2022 Cool Vendor in Data Security by GartnerDownload Now

 For any new contact details, organizations need to ensure a process to gather the required level of opt-in for each new entry.
 GDPR stipulates that consent from consumers must now be gathered by them actively opting-in, rather than them having to opt-out.

-Third-party access can be one of the major threats to compliance because your organization may get penalized for some else’s negligence.
+Third-party access can be one of the major threats to compliance because your organization may get penalized for someone else’s negligence.
 It is important to review what third parties you share data with, how they use it, and what their GDPR policies are.

 GDPR regulations require organizations to respond to a consumer’s "request for information" within one month at the latest.